Jumping to conclusions in a time of change

 1. Check whether we are making any of the eight most common assumptions

-Have you ever made an assumption or jumped to a conclusion that turned out to be wrong?
+Have you ever made an assumption or jumped to a conclusion that turned out to be mistaken?
 What were the consequences?
-Are you making any assumptions about the important parts of your life today?
-Is it worth taking the time to consider what other interpretations might also be possible and what extra actions you might take to increase the likelihood of getting the outcomes that matter most to you?
+Are you making any assumptions about your life today?
+Is it worth taking the time to consider what hidden risks and opportunities are lurking, and what extra actions you might take to increase the likelihood of getting the outcomes that matter most to you?

-Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.
+Adapted from Inner Leadership: a framework and a set of tools for building inspiration in a time of change.

 You can sign up to daily posts here.